Temptrol™1 Metalized Cloth Reflective Fabric

 - Infrared shielding

 Interested in purchasing multiple units, or does shipping seem absurdly high?
 Sometimes the robots in the background get it wrong.
-Call Jonathan directly at 817.727.4535 to see what he can do for you.

 What is the “R” Value of Radiant Barrier?